viamrobotics/docs/docs/mobility/slam/orbslamv3/_index.md

 {{% /alert %}}

-First, follow these instructions to connect and calibrate your webcam as a component of your robot:
+First, follow these instructions to connect and calibrate your webcam as a component of your machine:

 1. [Connect and configure a webcam](/components/camera/webca/)
 2. [Calibrate a camera](/components/camera/calibrate/)